Steve Beuerlein: Early life

-Collegiate career
+College career

-As a true freshman in the 1983 Notre Dame season, the 18-year-old Beuerlein got his first start in the fourth game, relieving senior quarterback and four-year starter Blair Kiel, who had begun the season with a 1-2 record.
+As a true freshman in the 1983 Notre Dame season, the 18-year-old Beuerlein got his first start in the fourth game, relieving senior quarterback and four-year starter Blair Kiel, who had begun the season with a 1–2 record.
 Beuerlein started the remaining eight games of the regular season, splitting playing time with Kiel, and winning his first five starts.
 He lost his final three starts of the regular season in close games decided by five points or less, but the Irish' 6–5 record was good enough for a Liberty Bowl bid, where Kiel got the start for the first time since the Miami game and led the Irish to a 19–18 victory over Doug Flutie's 13th-ranked Boston College team.

 Beuerlein entered his sophomore 1984 season as the starter at quarterback.
 In the fifth game of the season against #14 Miami, he was knocked out of the game with an injury to his throwing shoulder.
 He missed only one game, and started the rest of the season's games, taking repeated cortisone injections.
-He led the Irish to a 4-1 finish to the regular season and a 7-4 record, losing only to #11 South Carolina, and with victories at #6 LSU and #14 USC, before losing in the Aloha Bowl to #10 SMU.
+He led the Irish to a 4–1 finish to the regular season and a 7–4 record, losing only to #11 South Carolina, and with victories at #6 LSU and #14 USC, before losing in the Aloha Bowl to #10 SMU.
 In that game, Beuerlein noticed a deterioration in the condition of his throwing shoulder, which had been worsening since the injury.
 Beuerlein also blamed the injury on throwing a school-record 18 interceptions.
 After an unsuccessful offseason rehab, Notre Dame sent Beuerlein to a California orthopedist in April, where the doctor discovered a bone chip in his collarbone, which had ground away much of his acromioclavicular joint.
 He had surgery immediately, which removed an inch of his collarbone and the entire remaining parts of his AC joint.